Sensibility/MathML-Sublime-Plugin/README.md

 >Then, if you want, remove any unnecessary files like e.g. `.gitignore`.
 Or don't.
 Should work either way.

 ### Pre-packaged
 >As of version 1.2.0, full packages are available as compressed `.sublime-package` files under "Releases" ([here](https://github.com/Sensibility/MathML-Sublime-Plugin/releases)).
+To install these files, place them in your "Installed Packages" directory (`%APPDATA%\Sublime Text 3\Installed Packages` on Windows, `$HOME/.config/sublime-text-3/Installed Packages/` on Linux/macOS)

 ## Planned Features